 If a request is made to clear waste which is deemed to be outside the normal bulky waste items, that are collected free of charge, a Waste Supervisor will visit the customer and assess the collection requirements and what equipment is required.
 In line with the other charges it is proposed to maintain re-chargeable fees at 2019-2020 rates.

-Proposed by Councillor Bennington Seconded by Councillor Foster and agreed that the Committee approves the Review of Cleansing Charges and Section 75 Screening Form for 2020-2021.
+RECOMMENDATION: that Committee approves the Review of Cleansing Charges for 2020-2021.

-ACTION BY: Michael Laverty, Head of Waste Management
+Prepared by: Michael Laverty, Head of Waste Management

 3.3 EH/PHWB/2 HOME ACCIDENT PREVENTION - OCCUPATIONAL THERAPY PILOT